oceanbase/oceanbase.github.io/docs/user_manual/quick_starts/en-US/chapter_04_migration_and_synchronization_oceanbase/01_compatibility_introduction.md

 OceanBase Database implements most views of two internal databases: `information_schema` and `mysql`.
 However, due to the differences from MySQL in architecture, OceanBase Database cannot implement all the views of MySQL or ensure consistency with MySQL in definitions of all columns in the views.

-For more information about the columns in system views, see [Overview](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001103435).
+For more information about the columns in system views, see [System views](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001103435).

 ## Character sets and collations